nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 nRF Desktop board configuration files
 -------------------------------------

-The nRF Desktop project comes with configuration files for the following boards:
+The nRF Desktop application comes with configuration files for the following reference designs:

 nRF52840 Gaming Mouse (nrf52840gmouse_nrf52840)
-      * The board is defined in ``nrf/boards/arm/nrf52840gmouse_nrf52840`` for the project-specific hardware.
+      * The reference design is defined in :file:`nrf/boards/arm/nrf52840gmouse_nrf52840` for the project-specific hardware.
       * To achieve gaming-grade performance:

         * The application is configured to act as a gaming mouse, with both Bluetooth LE and USB transports enabled.